RusticVoid/LuaComputer/README.md

 9. exit    - exits the program <br>

 # Op Codes
-jmp   - Jumps to a location in memory print - Prints that line under it add   - Adds locations data to geather sub   - Subractes locations data from another mul   - Multiplies locations data to geather
+jmp   - Jumps to a location in memory <br>
+print - Prints that line under it <br>
+add   - Adds locations data to geather <br>
+sub   - Subractes locations data from another <br>
+mul   - Multiplies locations data to geather <br>